The Paradox of Robustness: Decoupling Rule-Based Logic from Affective Noise in High-Stakes Decision-Making: Related Work

-Despite extensive work on prompt sensitivity, sycophancy, and adversarial robustness, no prior work has systematically measured LLM sensitivity to \emph{naturalistic emotional narratives} in rule-bound decision contexts with a controlled methodology that isolates affective content from length and information confounds.
+Despite this extensive literature, no prior work has systematically measured LLM sensitivity to \emph{naturalistic emotional narratives} in rule-bound decision contexts with a controlled methodology isolating affective content from length and information confounds.
 Our work addresses this gap.
-The findings suggest LLMs decouple logical rule-adherence from affective noise, challenging the "stochastic parrot" paradigm.
-This establishes LLMs as uniquely stable institutional arbiters capable of a procedural consistency that far exceeds typical human consistency.